couchbaselabs/sdk-rfcs/rfc/0056-sdk3-query.md

     * Specifies that the query engine should preserve expiration values set on any documents modified by this query.
     * Sent within the JSON Payload as `preserve_expiry` as a JSON boolean
     * Should be added at API stability level of uncommitted.
+  * useReplica(bool) = undefined
+    * Specifies that the query engine should use replica nodes for kv fetches if the active node is down.
+    * Sent within the JSON payload as `use_replica` as the JSON string `"on"` or `"off"`, only if set by the user.
+    * If the SDK does not have the ability to differentiate between not set and `false` then a different type should be used instead, suggested:
+      * `enum QueryUseReplicaLevel { ON, OFF }`
+    * When `useReplica` is set by the user the SDK should check the `clusterCapabilities` to ensure that there is a `n1ql` field containing a `readFromReplica` entry.
+      * If this is not present then fail with a FeatureNotAvailableException.
+    * If the query service does read from a replica then it will populate an entry in the `warning` field in the response payload.

 **Returns:**